 Unique Animal Welfare Role

-We also added a unique new role: a specialty-trained veterinarian to liaise between internal scientists and those conducting sponsored animal studies at external partner sites.
-This change has facilitated greater implementation of the 3R principles, and enhanced the level of ethical oversight before, during and after animal studies conducted by third parties.
+We have a specialty-trained veterinarian to liaise between internal scientists and those conducting sponsored animal studies at external partner sites.
+This role facilitates greater implementation of the 3R principles, and enhances the level of ethical oversight before, during and after animal studies conducted by third parties.
 Further, our team of animal welfare experts prospectively and continually audit third parties.

 Emerging technologies